 Have you visited someplace and felt like kicking yourself for not getting there much earlier?
 I feel that way quite often and the last time that happened was when I was when I was standing at a view point that showed me Yosemite’s very celebrated Tunnel View.
-(To my defense, I’d planned that trip several times and had those plans crash every single time, until this one time, last Fall.)
+(To my defense, I’d planned that trip several times and had those plans crashed every single time, until this one time, last fall.)

 Let me tell you what it was like to stand and stare at the Tunnel View.
 I felt like I was in a daze.
 I cross my heart and hope to die — I couldn’t believe I was actually seeing with my own two eyes, a sight I’d seen in pictures many, many times.

 Yosemite’s must-see attractions

 The Tunnel View is a panorama of the granite drops that measure up to several thousands of feet, two rows of rocky walls and a conifer-covered valley in between.
 Of the cliffs that line ‘the tunnel’ the A-listers are: the sky-scraping El Capitan on the left, the eye-catching Half Dome on the right and near it the graceful Bridal Veil Falls that was having a quiet day when I visited.
 One cannot visit here and leave without seeing these sights.

 This cliff is over 7,500 ft tall.

 This almost-hemispherical rock is over 4000 ft. above the valley floor and its highest point is at an elevation of over 8,800 ft.